Update: 16 Plaintiffs Allege Cancer and Ulcerative Colitis from PFAS Water Contamination

 PFAS Lawsuit Overview

-PFAS (per- and polyfluoroalkyl substances) are synthetic chemicals developed by 3M and DuPont in the 1930s that accumulate in the environment and human bodies.
-These “forever chemicals” are linked to serious health issues including cancer and immune system disorders.
-Multiple lawsuits have been filed against manufacturers like 3M, DuPont, and Chemours for knowingly producing and selling products containing these toxic chemicals without warning users of the health risks [1].
+These "forever chemicals" are linked to serious health issues including cancer and immune system disorders.
+Multiple lawsuits have been filed against manufacturers like 3M, DuPont, and Chemours for knowingly producing and selling products containing these toxic chemicals without warning users of the health risks [2].

 Latest PFAS Lawsuit Updates

-November 13, 2024 – A federal study by the U.S. Geological Survey estimated that up to 27% of Americans (approximately 95 million people) might be consuming drinking water contaminated with PFAS.
+- November 13, 2024 – A federal study by the U.S. Geological Survey estimated that up to 27% of Americans (approximately 95 million people) might be consuming drinking water contaminated with PFAS [6].

-October 2024 – Carrier Global agreed to a $730 million settlement to resolve lawsuits over PFAS in its firefighting foam products [2].
+- October 2024 – Carrier Global agreed to a $730 million settlement to resolve lawsuits over PFAS in its firefighting foam products [7].

 Evidence Required for a PFAS Lawsuit